Read time: ~10 minutes

 Fun fact about me — I’m a scent junkie.
 One of my favorite hobbies is smelling things and (pre-pandemic) I could usually be found in the soap and shampoo aisle smelling, well, everything.

 I’m very happy to report that there are just as many fun smells when it comes to natural bar soaps, making it a really fun eco-friendly product!
-Additionally, you can enhance your bathroom aesthetic with a cute eco-friendly soap dish.
+I LOVE soap bars.
+I love gifting them, I love giving them, I love buying them from small businesses.

 Finding soap is the fun part!
 This is where you can get creative.